parthsrivastava801/Train_Booking_System/README.md

 This is an a project made in Django and Django Rest Framework to book Trains accoring to departure time and date.
 The webpage autoupdates every 5 seconds to provide live updates.

-Hosted on ---> https://train-booking-system-zphy.onrender.com/
+(for some reason the static files are not loading properly on the hosted website) Hosted on ---> https://train-booking-system-zphy.onrender.com/

 Instructionns to get started --->